-Moderate to severe hypertension (with a diuretic).
+Moderate to severe hypertension.

 Direct-acting peripheral arteriolar vasodilator.

 Lowering of BP in hypertensive patients and decreased afterload in patients with HF.